- Your first appointment has 2 parts to it:

 - You will need to fill out these forms before your Telemedicine consultation.

-- After checking in for your appointment, I will follow up on the information you provided in your intake forms during a 20-25 minute consultation.
+- After signing in for your Telemedicine appointment, I will follow up on the information you provided in your intake forms.
 I may ask you a series of detailed questions about any health problems or symptoms you might be having.

-- In addition to your paperwork and consultation, I will also examine your tongue and feel your pulse in both wrists in order to arrive at a traditional Chinese medical diagnosis.
+- In addition to your paperwork and and Telemedicine consultation, I will also examine your tongue and when I see you for your acupuncture treatment, I will feel your pulse in both wrists in order to arrive at a traditional Chinese medical diagnosis.

 - If you are taking any medication or herbal supplements please let me know.

-- After the initial consultation, you may be asked to remove your shoes and socks and lie down.
-Depending on the area to receive treatment, you may be asked to remove other articles of clothing.
-For your comfort and convenience I offer medical gowns that can be worn during your treatment.
+- For your in person treatment, I will ask you to remove your shoes and socks and lie down.
+Depending on the area to receive treatment, I may ask you to remove other articles of clothing.
+For your comfort and convenience I recommend that you wear very comfortable clothes to your appointment.